James4Nationwide

 Data

-• Nationwide had the highest AGM attendance when the society chose to host it in London.
+• Nationwide had the highest AGM attendance when the Society chose to host it in London.
 When the Society chose to take the AGM to regional cities, attendance was considerably less.

 • Attendance unsurprisingly was de minimus during the pandemic (2020-21)